-That dang pilot light keeps going out !!!
+That dang pilot light keeps going out!!!
 And it's ruining everything you had planned today!
 Nothing beats the feeling of a hot water shower.
-But when it doesn't happen...well let's just say there are some things worse than taking a cold bath!
+But when it doesn't happen...well, let's just say there are some things worse than taking a cold bath!
 The one thing everyone despises is no hot water.
 This can be extremely frustrating - not only for showering, but for all the other tasks you need hot water to perform.
 So much for all the cleaning, laundry, and hand washing that needs to be done!

-You don’t have to put your day on hold due to an unreliable pilot light.
+But we're here to ease your mind, because you don’t have to put your day on hold due to an unreliable pilot light.
 Read more to find out what a pilot light is, why it’s so critical to your comfort, how to relight it, and how to protect your comfort going forward.

 Fix Your Pilot Light